-At least 14 killed in Nepal protests over social media ban, corruption
+At least 19 killed in Nepal protests over social media ban, corruption

 A Kathmandu District Administration Office spokesperson says police used water cannon, batons and rubber bullets.

-At least 14 people have been killed and dozens injured during violent protests against the government’s social media ban and alleged corruption in Nepal, according to state-run TV, as police fired live rounds at young protesters and used tear gas and rubber bullets on them.
+At least 19 people have been killed and dozens injured during violent protests against the government’s social media ban and alleged corruption in Nepal, according to authorities and local media, as police fired live rounds at young protesters and used tear gas and rubber bullets on them.

 On Monday, some protesters forced their way into the parliament complex in the capital, Kathmandu, by breaking through a barricade, a local official said.